Envirometrix/PredictiveSoilMapping/02-Software.md

 <p class="caption">(\#fig:whiteboxtools-preview)Calling WhiteboxTools from QGIS via the WhiteboxTools plugin.</p>
 </div>

-The function `FlowAccumulationFullWorkflow` is, for example, a wrapper function to filter out all spurious sinks and to derive a hydrological flow accumulation map in the same step.
+The function `FlowAccumulationFullWorkflow` is, for example, a wrapper function to filter out all spurious sinks and to derive a hydrological flow accumulation map in one step.
 To run it from command line we can use:

 ```r